ISCAST secretary Richard Gijsbers comments on ISCAST's thelogical and scientific 'safe space'

-As ISCAST’s Secretary I am usually the person people contact when they don't like something ISCAST does.
+As ISCAST’s secretary I am often the person people contact when they don't like something ISCAST does.
 A few weeks ago I received a complaint from one visitor to the ISCAST website complaining about our ‘stance’ on global warming as reflected by some of the papers on our site.
-One of his points was that being concerned about global warming denied ‘...God's power and ability to be in control of His world’.
-I wondered if his argument was for us to continue to ‘...do evil so that good may come’.
+One of his points was that being concerned about global warming denied 'God's power and ability to be in control of his world’.
+I wondered if his argument was for us to continue to ‘do evil so that good may come’.

-In response, first, ISCAST is not a lobby group.
+In response, firstly, ISCAST is not a lobby group.
 We do not seek to establish a position to influence policy and legislation.
 Lobbyists have to see things in black and white (seeing another’s point of view will water down one’s capacity to bring about change effectively).
 Many of our members are active in lobbying in other forums.
 ISCAST wishes them well.

 Thus we strongly uphold the principles of rigorous scientific endeavour.
 Our online journal’s editorial team will not publish something that is submitted merely because someone feels strongly about an issue.
 Arguments must be marshalled, evidence presented, data and observations evaluated and all within the accepted framework of scientific rigour.

 If something is published, we then expect that paper to be subject to the scrutiny of other experts in the area.
 Thus publication does not mean endorsement of the content of the article, rather that this is the next step in the debate.
 If the subject is contentious, the author should not be surprised if the response is robust.
-That is not a sign of apostasy or lack of Christian charity, it is the debate being carried out as it should be.
+That is not a sign of apostasy or lack of Christian charity; it is the debate being carried out as it should be.
 So, if anyone wishes to present their ideas to the ISCAST community, please do so but realise that your arguments need to be marshalled with rigour and with theological insight.

 Richard Gijsbers, ISCAST Secretary

-Richard Gijsbers studied Forestry at the University of Melbourne before serving as a Missionary Forester in Nepal for three years.
-Subsequently he worked for the Victorian Government as a Forester and later as a senior Public Servant.
+Richard Gijsbers studied Forestry at the University of Melbourne before serving as a missionary forester in Nepal for three years.
+Subsequently he worked for the Victorian government as a forester and later as a senior public servant.
 He and his wife Glenys run Stockdale ACS which manages administration for several professional societies, including ISCAST.
-Richard, as Secretary to the ISCAST Board, receives much of the feedback from people reacting to the content of articles published by ISCAST.
+Richard, as secretary to the ISCAST Board, receives much of the feedback from people reacting to the content of articles published by ISCAST.